-The SAA7376 is compatible with a wide range of digital-to-analog converters (DACs).
-Nine formats are supported and are given in Table 4.
-Figures 11 and 12 show the Philips I^2 S-bus and the EIAJ data formats respectively.
-All formats are MSB first and f_s is 44.1 kHz.
+The SAA7371 is compatible with a wide range of digital-to-analog converters (DACs).
+Eleven formats are supported and are given in Table 4.
+Figures 11 and 12 show the Philips I^2S -bus and the EIAJ data formats respectively.
+When the decoder is operated in lock-to-disc mode, the SCLK frequency is dependent on the disc speed factor 'd'.
+All formats are MSB first and f_s is $(44.1 \times n)$ kHz.
 The polarity of the WCLK and the data can be inverted; selectable by register 7.
+It should be noted that EF is only a defined output in CD ROM modes.